Morgan-Leon/yanivefraim.github.io/_posts/2015-05-27-be-ready-for-angular2-today-part1.markdown

 ```
 <p></p>
 As you can see, same pattern applies here: data passed to child component using attributes, ```phones``` and ```filterData```.

+To sum it up - we are now much closer to Angular 2's component structure, as seen [here](http://victorsavkin.com/post/118372404541/the-core-concepts-of-angular-2).
+You can see the whole thing in action in this [plunker](http://plnkr.co/edit/ApnNBZL3O4TyVMToTcZi?p=preview).

+Stay tuned to the other two parts:

+2. Write Angular 1.x in ES6/Typescript
+3. Use the "new router"

 [jekyll]:      http://jekyllrb.com
 [jekyll-gh]:   https://github.com/jekyll/jekyll
 [jekyll-help]: https://github.com/jekyll/jekyll-help